openbmc/openbmc/poky/documentation/ref-manual/terms.rst

       :term:`TOPDIR` variable points to the :term:`Build Directory`.

       You have a lot of flexibility when creating the :term:`Build Directory`.
-      Following are some examples that show how to create the directory.
+      Here are some examples that show how to create the directory.
 The examples assume your :term:`Source Directory` is named ``poky``:

          -  Create the :term:`Build Directory` inside your Source Directory and let